rmajuri/trademarkit/README.md

 I'd like to add some smaller details such as a loading wheel that displays conditionally accoring to the data's loading state.

 Also, I'd like to make the app more interesting (and more true to its title) by linking users to a destination where they can take further action toward filing for a given trademark if they become interested in doing so while searching.

-## Conclusion

-I had a lot of fun working on this project.
-The guidelines and suggestions in the instructions pushed me toward learning about some topics that I plan to keep exploring.

-Thank you for the opportunity!